lucasew/logpipe/README.md

 - Async support.
 So far everything is synchronous.
 - Rate limit: bursts of lines can trigger ratelimit limitations of the services.
 - Each line turns into a request to a external service: no batching mechanism yet.

+## Dependencies
+- This program uses only Python 3.x and it's standard library and was tested on Python 3.9.9.